chrisjsewell/vscode-imd-syntax-highlighting/README.md

 ![Example](images/example.png)

+## TODO

+- code-folding for headers
+- syntax highlighting within RST code-block directives
+- A proper language server, with things like header outlines, auto-completion, ...

 <!-- ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.